 4.3.1 REDUCTION OF CONTRIBUTION TO COSTS FOR TRAVEL FROM HOME TO WORK V.V.
-AND BICYCLE PROGRAMME

-This AVOM object offers employee two alternatives:
+AND BICYCLE PROGRAMME This AVOM object offers employee two alternatives:

 - a.
 An increase of the tax-free payment for residence-work.
 Employees who are partially or entirely accountable for the costs of travel from home to work and v.v., can, within the prevalent taxable boundaries, increase the tax-free payment for travel from home to work and vice versa by a sum comparable to the difference between the tax-exempted payment for travel from home to work and vice versa and any allowances received by the employer for the costs thereof.
 The level of the tax-exempted sum depends on the number of travel days and the distance between home and work.
-The use of this object is restricted to a single daily travel distance to work and v.v. of 10 kilometres (lower boundary), measured by the ANWB-route planner (fastest route).
+The use of this objective is limited to a single travelling distance from home to work, measure through the ANWB route planner ('fastest route '), the lower limit for paying out this claim set at € 5 a month.
 In the event of long-term illness, this is terminated on the first day of the month following the month in which the employee reported sick. - b.
 Bicycle programme: see 4.3.2 up to and including 4.3.6.